ada-school/spring-boot-data-mongodb/README.md

 - Create a MongoDB Cluster on Atlas.
 - Connect your Spring Boot project with a MongoDB Cluster.

-## Detail Orientation 🤹🏽

-Read the following document [Attention to details](https://www.csu.edu/humanresources/empdev/documents/AttentiontoDetail.pdf)

-**Main Topics**

-* NoSQL.
-* MongoDB.
-* Cluster.

 ## Codelab 🧪

-🗣️ "I hear and I forget I see and I remember I do and I understand."
-Confucius

 ### Part 1: Creating your Atlas account and first cluster:

-If you haven't created your MongoDB Cluster follow part 1 - 4:

 * [Get Started with Atlas](https://docs.atlas.mongodb.com/getting-started/)